 Following the demolition of the White Temple church, the combined congregation conducted services at the former Trinity Methodist church at 401 NE First Avenue in downtown Miami for the next decade.
 Whether it was the expansion of Miami-Dade College or a need to modernize the church, First United Methodist choose to build a new church in the late 1970s.

 The new church was erected at 400 Biscayne Boulevard and completed in 1981.
 The structure at 401 NE First Avenue was demolished soon after the move of the congregation to the new church.
 According to a recent photo, it appears that the former White Temple Church cross, preserved in the demolition of the old White Temple Church in 1970, was placed on top of the new church at 400 Biscayne Boulevard.
-However, the cross cannot be found on the church as of this past week.
+However, the cross was moved later and is currently displayed within the courtyard of church built in 1981.
 The former location of the old United Methodist Church on First Avenue is now part of the Miami-Dade Campus.

 Memories of Growing up in Miami